-- Fire Alarm and Sprinkler System Policies Giving false fire alarms or tampering with fire alarm or sprinkler equipment is an offense under state of North Carolina criminal law.
-See Chapter 14 - Criminal Law § 14-286. - a.
-"It shall be unlawful for any person or persons to wantonly and willfully give or cause to be given, or to advise, counsel, or aid and abet anyone in giving a false alarm of fire, or to break the glass key protector, or to pull the side arm, or lever of any station or signal box of any fire station, or willfully, misuse or damage a portable fire extinguisher or in any way to willfully interfere with, damage, deface, molest, or injure any part or portion of any fire alarm, fire detection, smoke detection, or fire extinguishing system." - b.
-"Any person violating this statute or any of the provisions of this section shall be guilty of a misdemeanor punishable by a fine not to exceed five hundred dollars (\$500), imprisonment for not more than six months, or both." - 7.
-Students should take special precautions to avoid tampering with, molesting, or accidentally activating the building sprinkler or smoke detection system.
-The city of Winston-Salem Fire Code requires that students not place any personal items or furniture within 18 inches of any sprinkler head, including in room closets if a sprinkler head is installed within it.
+6. Fire Alarm and Sprinkler System Policies

+Giving false fire alarms or tampering with fire alarm or sprinkler equipment is an offense under state of North Carolina criminal law.
+See Chapter 14 - Criminal Law § 14-286.

+a.
+"It shall be unlawful for any person or persons to wantonly and willfully give or cause to be given, or to advise, counsel, or aid and abet anyone in giving, a false alarm of fire, or to break the glass key protector, or to pull the slide, arm, or lever of any station or signal box of any fire-alarm system, except in case of fire, or willfully misuse or damage a portable fire extinguisher, or in any way to willfully interfere with, damage, deface, molest, or injure any part or portion of any fire-alarm, fire-detection, smoke-detection, or fire-extinguishing system."